JoshRicks/se_project_todo-app/README.md

 ## Functionality

-This Todo app is fully functional with a form that updates new Todo Items with a unique Id and class. made with OOP to make it easy for other engineers to interperet the programming.
+This Todo app is fully functional with a form that updates new Todo Items with a unique Id and class.
+I have also implemented a todo counter that tells you the progress on your Todos. made with OOP to make it easy for other engineers to interperet the programming.

 ## Technology